 It was the most beautiful jungle hike, with such lovely company, flora and fauna lit by streaming paths of light, snack breaks along the way, and joyful conversation.
 When we got to the next rock face, which really wasn’t so bad, my friend SJ, whose legs were quaking with fatigue, said no this time.
 And we turned around.

-When you journey as much as I have, you learn that you can always turn around, and when you do, the return route never looks the same.
-You may have even had a chance to leap a tall cliff at a single bound or slay a fear dragon.
-When I turned around that day, it was so simple, smooth and accepting.
+When you journey as much as I have, you learn you can always turn around, and when you do, the return route never looks the same.
+You may have even had a chance to leap a tall cliff at a single bound or slay a fear-dragon.
+When I turned around that day, it was so simple, smooth, and accepting.

-Soon I will turn around as I always do when I hop on a plane and return “home” for a period.
+Soon I will turn around as I always do when I hop on a plane and return home.
 But I am not necessarily turning back.
 I am turning forward.
-Forward with new eyes.
+Forward with fresh eyes.

 Yes for turning to another route.
 Yes for paying attention to your body and mind.
 Yes for adventuring alone and with others.
 Even Odysseus came back!